-Draft Policy A3 - Proposed Site Allocations
+Policy A3 - Site Allocations

-The following sites are identified as Preferred Options for new housing development, subject to the criteria in the policy set out for each site.
+The following sites are identified for new housing development, subject to the criteria in the policy set out for each site.
 The sites are identified on Maps 2, 3 and 4.

 Site 1, Cats Whiskers Boarding Cattery, Winnal - see Map 2.